Your basket is currently empty!

 Among these interventions, music therapy has emerged as a promising avenue due to its potential to elicit positive effects on memory recall and emotional well-being in individuals with Alzheimer’s.

-This article explores the of for individuals with Alzheimer’s, examining the impact of music on memory recall, emotional and psychological benefits, therapeutic techniques, personalised playlists creation, enhancement, anxiety and agitation management, and integration into daily care routines.
+This article explores the calming power of melodies for individuals with Alzheimer’s, examining the impact of music on memory recall, emotional and psychological benefits, therapeutic techniques, personalised playlists creation, communication enhancement, anxiety and agitation management, and integration into daily care routines.

 Main Points